pablo-sampaio/pablo-sampaio/README.md

 - 📦 **Arduino & PlatformIO Project:** I've created an open-source C/C++ project that you can find on GitHub.
 It's all about RFID with MFRC522.
 Check it out here: [easy_mfrc522](https://github.com/pablo-sampaio/easy_mfrc522).

-- ☕ **Java Enthusiast:** In addition to Python and C/C++, I also have a strong background in Java.
+- ☕ **Java Friend Too:** In addition to Python and C/C++, I also have a strong background in Java.
 You can explore some of my older academic projects in Java on my GitHub profile.

 - 🧱 **Robotics and RL in Lego EV3**: Some projects that enable using EV3 as a research robotic plataform for testing some elementary algorithms.
 Some involve robot movements on graphs drawn on the floor, while others integrate RL algorithms for demonstrations.
 Explore the code here: [swarm_ev3](https://github.com/pablo-sampaio/swarm_ev3).